 The Central Oregon health care community has a history of taking a comprehensive approach to solve problems.

-In 2009, the earliest version of the Central Oregon Health Council was formed under the name “Health Integration Project Transitional Board”.
-The intention of the group was to create the first Regional Health Alliance that would allow Crook, Jefferson, and Deschutes Counties to partner on health care transformation.
+In 2009, the earliest version of the Central Oregon Health Council was formed under the name Health Integration Project Transitional Board.
+The intention of the group was to create the first regional health alliance that would allow Crook, Jefferson, and Deschutes Counties to partner on health care transformation.

-The board renamed itself “Links for Health” shortly after to honor James Link, a patient suffering from multiple comorbidities who was not empowered to thrive in the existing health care system and passed away early in life as a result.
-They later submitted an intergovernmental agreement from the three counties, and this was made official by the State under the name Transitional Board.
+The board renamed itself Links for Health shortly after to honor James Link, a patient who suffered from multiple comorbidities and was not empowered to thrive in the existing health care system; as a result, he passed away early in life.
+The group later submitted an intergovernmental agreement from the three Central Oregon counties, and this was made official by the state under the name Transitional Board.

-Members of the Board of Directors who represent organizations are legislatively required to be head decision-makers (Executive Directors, CEOs, etc.).
-Additionally, the founding members believed community members and clinics alike would be impacted by changes to the health system, and as a reflection of that belief community representatives have served on the Board of Directors from the beginning.
+Members of the Board of Directors who represent organizations are legislatively required to be head decision-makers (executive directors, CEOs, etc.).
+Additionally, the founding members believed community members and clinics alike would be impacted by changes to the health system, and as a reflection of that belief, community representatives have served on the Board of Directors from the beginning.

 Today, the Central Oregon Health Council continues to breed unlikely but beneficial partnerships, invest in community-driven projects, and foster trust and transparency in an otherwise competitive industry.
-All these efforts are intended to create a healthier Central Oregon, not only for individuals insured through Medicaid, but for all residents.
+All these efforts are intended to create a healthier Central Oregon, not only for individuals insured through Medicaid but for all residents.